parkersarsfield/blog/src/pages/blog/2019-11-11- interactive-rebase.md

 # Note that empty commits are commented out
 ```

 Now, change each instance of `pick` (except the first), to `squash`.
 You can do this in vim by typing `:%s/pick/squash/g` followed by `ggciwpick` then save your changes and write the commit with `:wq`.
 This tells git to squash the commits with `squash` next to them into the previous commit.
-Next your should see this screen, given that there are no conflicts.
+Next you should see this screen, given that there are no conflicts.

 ```sh
 # This is a combination of 3 commits.